There’s no doubt that Kajabi and WordPress are great platforms to showcase your business and digital content.

 WordPress only offers documentation and forums as support.
-Meaning to say, they don’t have a live chat, and I can’t see any email address that you can message if you need help.
+Meaning to say they don’t have a live chat, and you can’t email them for help.

 Although the available data is beneficial, it’s limited.
 Like for the forums, it is community-based, so answers are given by users and not from the WordPress team.
 This may lead to unsolved issues or unanswered ones.

-Even with the amount of forum help and YouTube tutorials out there, sometimes you’ll need one-on-one help.
+Even with the amount of forum help and video tutorials, sometimes you’ll need one-on-one help.
 And even though you can read what’s out there, it doesn’t mean you’ll be able to implement the solution.
 This is why some WordPress users hire a web developer for monthly maintenance.

 On the other hand, Kajabi provides a 24/7 live chat, Kajabi Assistant, and email support.
 In addition, Kajabi Assistant works as a search bar that is accessible on all dashboard pages.
 All you need to do is type what you want to know, and it will provide you with relevant resources and results.

 Besides excellent customer support, the Kajabi team also conducts live training and webinars for its users.

 There’s no doubt that Kajabi wins this round!